 St Francis 50

 The St Francis 50 was designed by legendary South African boat builder Duncan Lethbridge (now sadly no longer with us).
 This is one of those classic catamaran designs that has steadily evolved over the years.
 The newest version, the Mk II, is one of the best long distance cruisers around.
+Other notable South African designs include the Voyage 480, the Kinetic 62 and the Knysna 500.

 The new model is built with resin- infused molding, Corecell foam core and the plenty of carbon fiber in high-stress areas.
 This classic is now both lighter and stiffer.
 The best got better as they claim on their marketing material, and it is a believable claim.

 The whole concept has been designed to provide a comfortable platform on the water in a safe businesslike package that is no slouch through the waves, something that the South Africans seem to excel at, with the likes of Balance (higher up the price range) and Leopard (more in the production boat category).
+And the quality of the finish is a step above production boats like the Nautitech 47 and the Lagoons.

 Photos credit: Stfranciscatamarans.com

 St Francis Catamarans only produce a handful of boats every year, and because of the smaller production numbers, the quality of these boats is from the top drawer.
+Especially when you compare them to the higher volume manufacturers like Fountaine Pajot catamarans, Leopard and Lagoon.

 - The Protected Helm